Learn the history of your Griswold cast iron cookware

 Griswold Manufacturing used different logos, markings and brands.
 Which one is your favorite?

 If you find a bargain at a garage sale then go for it, otherwise, Griswold cast iron especially skillets can command a bit of a price tag.
-So what would I do?
+So what would you do?
 If you’re willing to pay for a Griswold skillet in good condition then wait a little longer for a skillet with the markings you like.

 What do the Griswold logos look like?

-Smooth Botton pan or a skillet with a heat ring?
+Smooth bottom pan or a skillet with a heat ring?

-This is really up to you, a skillet with a smooth bottom is just like modern pan however skillets with a heat ring were designed for coal or wood ranges.
-Both choices are great and will not affect the results of your meals however if deciding which to buy ask yourself these questions.
+This is really up to you, a skillet with a smooth bottom is just like modern pan.
+However, skillets with a heat ring were designed for coal or wood ranges.
+Both choices are great and will not affect the results of your meals.
+However, if deciding which to buy, ask yourself two questions.

 - Do you want to collect Griswold cast iron?

 - Do you just you pan just to cook great meals?

-Griswold skillets with heat rings are more sought-after with collectors and they command a higher price than skillets without a heat ring.
+Griswold skillets with heat rings are more sought-after by collectors and they command a higher price than skillets without a heat ring.
 If you want a really collectible Griswold then go for a skillet with a heat ring.
-However if you just a pan for cooking then a smooth bottom pan could be a great choice.
+But if you just a pan for cooking then a smooth bottom pan is be a great choice.